Content Warnings

 Q: But these are spoilers!
 I don’t want my story spoilt before I read it.

 A: Then don’t read the CWs.
 It’s as simple as that.
 They are hidden on my website and they will be found at the end of any book I publish.
-In e-books, there will be links either to this website or to a CW page at the end of the book.
-It won’t affect your reading experience unless you click the link.
+They won’t affect your reading experience unless you look them up or browse to the end before you start reading.

 If you don’t need content warnings, consider yourself lucky.
 All it takes is one traumatic experience — whether it’s by the hands of another human or a pure accident — and you may find yourself in the same situation: a victim of your own brain’s dysfunction.